angeanto/angeanto.github.io/index.md

     </p>

     <p>
-      👨🏻‍💻 Worked across <strong>fintech, e-commerce, insurance, cybersecurity and consulting</strong>, taking on different roles that gave me a broad understanding of how data supports real business decisions.
+      👨🏻‍💻 Worked across <strong>fintech, e-commerce, insurance, cybersecurity and consulting</strong>, taking on different both lead and contributor roles that gave me a broad understanding of how data supports real business decisions.
     </p>

     <p>